EllisBale/movie_portal/README.md

 The website also provides **cinema managers** with efficient tools to manage **film listings**, **schedules** and **bookings**.

 The target audience would be for **casual and frequent moviegoers** of all different age groups, particularly **families and young adults**.
-The platform also works for **mobile users,** considering how many people have mobiles compared more than computers, making mobile users more likely to visit the site.
+The platform also works for **mobile users,** considering how many people have mobiles compared to computers, making mobile users more likely to visit the site.

 I chose to develop an **online cinema booking system** because I wanted to create something **practical and useful**, a **real-world application** that people can use every day. **Cinema-going** is a popular recreational activity, yet many users face **inconveniences** when it comes to **booking tickets, selecting seats** and **viewing available films**.
 By developing this project, I aim to **enhance the cinema experience** and make it more **accessible, convenient and user-friendly** for a wide audience.